-The best time to visit Cozumel is around the months of March to June, with April being arguably the best month to visit.
+The best time to visit Cozumel is around March to June, with April being arguably the best month to visit.

-Around the end of April, if you time your visit then, you can join the well-loved event called the El Cedral Festival.
+Around the end of April, if you time your visit, you can join the well-loved event called the El Cedral Festival.

-If you can, stay away from the months of June to November – the hurricane season!
+If you can, stay away from June to November – the hurricane season!

 The best time to dive in Cozumel is during winter as it’s eagle ray season and the weather is cooler.
-April is a really nice time to visit Cozumel; however, for diving, the currents can be a little weird.
+April is a lovely time to visit Cozumel; however, the currents can be a little weird for diving.

 How to get to Cozumel, Mexico

 One option to travel to Cozumel Island is via the Cozumel International Airport (CZM.)
-Some of the major airlines that fly to Cozumel include American, Delta, and United.
+Some major airlines that fly to Cozumel include American, Delta, and United.

-Punta Langosta is most preferred by those who would like to conveniently arrive near many of the town’s tourist spots.
+Punta Langosta is most preferred by those who would like to arrive near many of the town’s tourist spots conveniently.

-From the mainland Yucatan Peninsula, you can catch a ferry at Playa del Carmen which runs regularly.
+From the mainland Yucatan Peninsula, you can catch a ferry from Playa del Carmen to Cozumel, which runs regularly.
 The trip takes about 45 minutes.

 Things to do in Cozumel Mexico